 How can I determine the head position and eye alignment necessary for me to have the best aiming accuracy and consistency?

 Having your head aligned properly is the most important fundamental of pool.
-“Aim, Align, Sight – Part II: Visual Alignment” (BD, July, 2011) covers this topic fairly well, as does the following video from Vol. I of the Video Encyclopedia of Pool Practice (VEPP):
+“How to Easily Find Your Vision Center” (BD, June, 2023) and “Aim, Align, Sight – Part II: Visual Alignment” (BD, July, 2011) covers this topic fairly well, as do the following videos, one from Vol. I of the Video Encyclopedia of Pool Practice (VEPP):

 Your vision center is the head and eye alignment, relative to the cue, that allows you to see a center-ball, straight-in shot as straight, with the tip appearing to be at the center of the CB.
 For some people, this might be with the cue under their dominant eye (e.g., if they have strong eye dominance and/or vision impairment in the other eye).
 For others, it might be with the cue under their nose, or somewhere else between (or even outside of) their eyes.
 To be accurate and consistent with both straight-in and cut shots, you should always position your “vision center” over the desired aiming line for the shot.
 See shot sighting for more information (and other approaches).

 As illustrated in the following video, in general it is best to have your head as square to the shot as possible, and with the eyes as level as possible, in the “vision center” position.
 For more information, see Diagram 4 and the pertinent discussion in “Aim, Align, Sight – Part II: Visual Alignment” (BD, July, 2011):

 Many of the things some people do wrong concerning visual alignment are demonstrated in the following video: